 SOURCING RAW MATERIALS

 A range of natural and manmade fibres are used to make Primark products.
-Cotton is one of the most important natural fibres used, but others play an important part in production too.
+Cotton is the main natural fibre used to make many of our products, and others play an important part in production too.
 Regardless of the raw material used, it matters to us that it is sourced responsibly.

 TRACING WHERE RAW MATERIALS COME FROM

 At Primark, we don’t buy raw materials directly.
 Instead, the factories or suppliers that we have approved are responsible for sourcing the raw materials used in our products.

 Primark has committed to an initiative by environmental experts WRAP, called the Sustainable Clothing Action Plan (SCAP).
 Alongside other members from the clothing sector, Primark is working towards collective industry targets.
 One element of SCAP aims to improve the traceability of raw materials used in the supply chain.
 We submit the type and amount of raw materials used in our products to SCAP with the help of our suppliers.
 We also register the country of origin of the materials and fabrics we use, which means we can track where they are being sourced from.

 But we want to go beyond tracing raw materials.
 We also want to ensure our raw materials are sustainably sourced.
 And we’ve started with cotton.

 SPOTLIGHT ON COTTON